max-schaefer/commonplace-book/religion/bible-verses.md

     > Et dixit Dominus ad me: proice illud ad statuarium, decorum pretium, quod adpretiatus sum ab eis; et tuli triginta argenteos et proieci illos in domo Domini ad statuarium.

-    > Then the Lord said to me, “Cast it into the treasury”—the lordly price at which I was paid off by them.
+    > Then the Lord said to me, "Cast it into the treasury"—the lordly price at which I was paid off by them.
 So I took the thirty shekels of silver and cast them into the treasury in the house of the Lord.

 - 12:10